 Key Takeaways

-- Plastic name tags are popular due to their lightweight, low price, and ease of replacement, making them especially suitable for busy locations such as shops and offices.
+- Plastic name tags hold the largest market share (est. 68%) due to their lightweight, low price, and ease of replacement, making them especially suitable for high-turnover environments like retail chains and quick-service restaurants.
+Look for PVC-free or recycled PET options to meet EU REACH compliance.

-- Metal name tags offer a professional look and are durable, making them ideal for formal settings such as law firms and medical clinics.
+- Metal name tags (brushed aluminum, stainless steel) offer a professional look and provide the highest durability — passing ASTM B117 salt spray testing at 200+ hours without visible corrosion.
+They are ideal for formal settings such as law firms and medical clinics where a premium first impression correlates with client trust.

 Top Materials for Name Tags